 ALS can make it difficult to talk clearly, requiring extra effort by both the speaker and the listener.
 However, there are many things that both people can do to make communication easier.

-For the person with ALS:
+For the Person Living ALS:

 In any conversation, the listener’s role is just as important as the speaker’s role.
 When conversing with an ALS patient who has bulbar symptoms, there are several things you can do to help: